 Please note that if the room is extremely full, we may decide not to have the raffle as there would not be time in the interval to get round everybody to sell tickets.
 To overcome this problem, we may in future sell raffle tickets at the door as well as in the interval, but at the time of writing this we haven’t started doing that!

 Food is available (yummy food!) so please – obviously – do not bring your own food.

-Sorry, but you will not be able to eat your food in the main room during the live music, because of the potential disturbance to our artists and audience.
+Sorry, but you will not be able to eat your food in the ballroom.
 You are very welcome to come in when the door opens at 7pm, save a seat and then eat in another part of the pub.
 If you do not want to do that, then please make sure that you arrive in sufficient time to order and eat your meal before the door opens.

 You can also phone The Ivy House in advance to reserve a table to eat in one of the other rooms.

 There is a bar in the ballroom where the club nights are held.
 There are also two other bars in the pub, but if you use these you will need to show your handstamp at the door when you come back into the ballroom.

 Please do buy drinks – they don’t have to be alcoholic!
 As with all similar events, our continued presence at The Ivy House is dependent on people buying drinks (and food).

 We can’t believe we have to say this to our lovely Goose people, but hey sadly after an unfortunate incident at a previous club night venue it seems that we must …..

 If you bring your own drink into the venue, not only is it extremely rude to the pub who is providing the room but it may cause them to lose their licence – and us to lose another venue.